cboettig/ews-review/manuscript-w-refs.md

 CSD has been studied extensively in theoretical (Wissel 1984, Gandhi et al.
 1998, Carpenter and Brock 2006, Hastings and Wysham 2010, Dakos et al. 2011a,
-Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Carpenter 2011a, Veraart et al. 2012, Dai et al. 2012, Wang et al. 2012) as a potential EWS for regime shifts.
+Lade and Gross 2012, Boettiger and Hastings 2012a) and empirical contexts (Drake and Griffen 2010, Carpenter et al. 2011, Veraart et al. 2012, Dai et al. 2012, Wang et al. 2012) as a potential EWS for regime shifts.
 CSD occurs as a system's dominant eigenvalue approaches zero due to a changing (possibly deteriorating) environment.
 As the eigenvalue approaches zero, the system's response to small perturbations slows.
 This change in dynamic properties of a system can be